tony-sologubov/bear-detector-flask-deploy/README.md

 **Start the system process which will create a unix socket file in our app folder and bind to it.**

-sudo systemctl start myproject
+sudo systemctl start app

-sudo systemctl enable myproject
+sudo systemctl enable app

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_